 Until I closed my school in 2005, Dreaming Of Jeannie Bellydance was one of the biggest Bellydance schools in Sydney.
 I also trained some of Sydney's top dancers, the most accomplished being the lovely Bellydancer Georgette.

 Since 2013 I've been teaching Bellydance classes once again - and loving it!

 I dance at all types of events, with the exception of buck's parties.

 A show can include Arabic, Greek and Turkish music and any or all of the following:

-NOTE: the cancellation fee - ie. if I turn up and the performance is cancelled - is half of the agreed price.
+If I turn up and the performance is cancelled, the cancellation fee is half of the agreed price.

 In the words of Mahatma Gandhi: